 Earthjustice’s California Regional Office fights for the rights of all to a healthy environment regardless of where in the state they live; we fight to protect the magnificent natural spaces and wildlife found in California; and we fight to transition California to a zero-emissions future where cars, trucks, buildings, and power plants run on clean energy, not fossil fuels.
 Learn more.

-Greg Loarie, a staff attorney in California Regonal Office, joined Earthjustice in 2001.
+Greg Loarie, a staff attorney in the California Regonal Office, joined Earthjustice in 2001.
 His legal docket focuses on endangered species and forestry issues in the Sierra Nevada.
 Rebecca Cohen tells the stories of the people and places of Earthjustice's work.
 Scott Womack is an illustrator and graphic designer.